zowe/docs-site/docs/troubleshoot/troubleshooting.md

 # Troubleshooting

-To isolate and resolve Zowe&trade; problems, you can use the troubleshooting and supportinformation in this section.
+To isolate and resolve Zowe&trade; problems, you can use the troubleshooting and support information in this section.

 **Topics**
 - [Troubleshooting Zowe z/OS startup](troubleshoot-zos.md)